 Rail trails are reclaimed sections of railroad track that have been turned into multi-use recreation paths for public use.
 Bicyclists love rail trails because they are free of car traffic and provide miles of uninterrupted room to ride.
 There are more than 20 rail trail systems in New Hampshire, including the Rockingham Rail Trail, stretching more than 25 miles from the Elliot Hospital in Manchester to the old rail depot building in Newfields.
 For the most part, the wide and even trail is packed gravel and dirt.
 Experienced cyclists can complete the trail round-trip in one day.
 Family cyclists will want to explore the trail in smaller sections.
 This is easy to accomplish thanks to other access points to the trail at such stops as Massabesic Lake and Candia.
-For more information about accessing the trail in Manchester, go to www.manchestermoves.org.
-For a map and more information about the Newfields section of the trail, go to www.nhstateparks.org and search for “recreational rail trails.”
+For a map and more information, go to www.nhstateparks.org and search for “recreational rail trails.”

 2. Mine Falls Park